Sarab-e Dowreh

-Sarab-e Dowreh (سراب دوره) (Note: Also romanized as Sarāb Dowrah, Sarāb Dowreh, Sarāb-e Do Rah, and Sarāb-e Dowreh; also known as Sarāb Darreh and Sarāb Doreh) is a city in the Central District (Note: Formerly Chegeni District, and previously Dowreh-ye Chegeni District) of Chegeni County, (Note: Formerly Dowreh County) Lorestan province, Iran, serving as capital of both the county and the district.
+Sarab-e Dowreh (سراب دوره) (Note: Also romanized as Sarāb Dowrah, Sarāb Dowreh, Sarāb-e Do Rah, and Sarāb-e Dowreh; also known as Sarāb Darreh and Sarāb Doreh) is a city in the Central District (Note: Formerly Chegeni District) of Chegeni County, (Note: Formerly Dowreh County) Lorestan province, Iran, serving as capital of both the county and the district.
 It is also the administrative center for Dowreh Rural District.
+The village of Sarab-e Dowreh was converted to a city in 1996.

 Demographics

 Population

-At the time of the 2006 National Census, the city's population was 1,312 in 326 households, when it was in Chegeni District (Note: Formerly Dowreh-ye Chegeni District and renamed the Central District of Chegeni County) of Khorramabad County.
-The following census in 2011 counted 1,515 people in 368 households, by which time the district had been separated from the county in the establishment of Dowreh County, (Note: Renamed Chegeni County) with Sarab-e Dowreh as its capital.
+At the time of the 2006 National Census, the city's population was 1,312 in 326 households, when it was capital of the former Dowreh-ye Chegeni District in Khorramabad County.
+The following census in 2011 counted 1,515 people in 368 households, by which time the district had been separated from the county in the establishment of Dowreh County.
+(Note: Renamed Chegeni County) Sarab-e Dowreh was transferred to the new Chegeni District (Note: Renamed the Central District) as the county's capital.
 The 2016 census measured the population of the city as 1,713 people in 478 households.